 Pursuant to the Partnership Agreement, the Managing General Partner is entitled to a Partnership Management Fee not to exceed \$10,000, not to exceed 90% of Cash Flow as defined in the Partnership Agreement.
-For the year ended December 31, 2020, the Partnership incurred Partnership Management Fee expense of \$0.
+For the years ended December 31, 2021 and 2020, the Partnership incurred Partnership Management Fee expense of \$0 and \$0.
 Payment of the Partnership Management Fee is to be made out of Cash Flow, as defined in the Partnership Agreement.
 If not paid, the partnership administration fee shall not accrue from year to year.